jfoucher/jfoucher.com/_posts/2011-04-03-the-making-of-flickholdr-an-image-placeholder-generator.markdown

 tags: []

 date: Sun Apr 03 21:42:49 +0200 2011
+excerpt: Flickholdr.com takes your chosen image dimensions, your tags, and returns Creative Commons licensed images from flickr that fit your criteria
 ---
 There are a few services available to web designer and HTML coders to use dummy images in their html mockups or templates.
 The one I used to use is <a href="http://dummyimage.com">dummyimage</a> but it is somewhat limited in that the images are completely static: a flat color and some text.
 I needed the same kind of service, but with actual images or photographs rather than simple placeholders.
 Something like dynamically generated stock images.
 <h2>The idea</h2>